pyvista/pyvista/doc/user-guide/data_model.rst

    >>> from_np = pyvista.PolyData(np_points)
    >>> from_list = pyvista.PolyData(points)

-These point meshes all contain three points and are effecively identical.
+These point meshes all contain three points and are effectively identical.
 Let's show this by accessing the underlying points array from the mesh, which is represented as a :class:`pyvista.pyvista_ndarray`

 .. jupyter-execute::